A brief history of our growth.

 - Suzanne Liversidge named Kennedys' first global managing partner, to work alongside the senior partner on the strategic and operational management of the firm.

-- Bristol office opens
+- Bristol (UK) office opens

 - Buenos Aires (Argentina) office opens.

 - Kennedys wins UK Law Firm of the Year at British Legal Awards

 - Paris (France) office opens

 - Bangkok (Thailand) office opens

 - Manchester (England) commercial litigation firm Berg & Co (berg) merges with Kennedys

 - US insurance law firm Carroll McNulty & Kull (CMK) merges with Kennedys, establishing new US offices in Austin, TX; Basking Ridge, NJ; Chicago, IL; New York, NY; and Philadelphia, PA

 - Marine and shipping firm Waltons & Morse (London) merges with Kennedys

 - Kennedys wins The Legal 500 UK Firm of the Year for insurance (regional) and transport (travel)